Skip to content

 Step 5: Obtain All Required Licensing and Permits

 Navigating the legal aspects of opening a restaurant can feel tough, but it is important.
-This step helps you follow the law.
+This step helps you follow the letter of the law.

 If you want to serve alcohol, you will normally need a business license, a food service license, and a liquor license.